Skanes holidays 2019 / 2020

 Skanes is a modern resort spread around a gorgeous bay in Tunisia, 3 kilometres west of Monastir.
 The breathtaking beach of fine white sand is the main attraction, particularly with families and couples, along with the relaxed, peaceful vibe.
 You can tee up on a golf course, try your hand at a variety of water sports, or unwind with a massage at a luxurious spa.
-The beautiful and ancient town of Monastir offers plenty of history and culture, including a magnificent 8th-century fortress, along with lively shopping and nightlife.
+The beautiful and ancient town of Monastir offers plenty of history and culture, including a magnificent 8th-century fortress, along with lively shopping and nightlife and an excellent selection of all inclusive hotels.

 At a glance